 There are many reasons that make your company’s customers living in the UK expect windows to be opened outside.

-I decided to divide these reasons into:
+We decided to divide these reasons into:

 - Objectively irrefutable: